Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 You don't need to use Redux if you only have to manage data in one component.
 Using the hook `useState` or creating a class component would be able to handle local state change.

-Redux is useful to having the state available anywhere along with the actions to modify the state.
+Redux is useful to having the state available anywhere along with the actions to modify it.

 ## Notes